 Amidst the rolling hills of long grasses swaying in the wind sits what is left of a stone building, stripped of its roof with all of its walls at various levels of disrepair.
 Weather and time have taken their toll as nature begins to grow over and engulf the structure.
 Ruins such as this are scattered across both rural and urban landscapes.
 We encounter them as sections of wall stripped down to their bare masonry or truncated ceiling rafters, hinting at what was once a full enclosure.

 Ruins have become an object of fascination and romanticization.
 They are picturesque memorials to the past — physical reminders of what once was and the inescapable powers of time and decay.
 But every ruin has the potential to shelter once again, to become a historic frame for a contemporary space.
-These six projects have breathed new life into derelict shells.
-Positioned at the intersection of old and new, the buildings speak to the durability of masonry, its ability to be reused and repurposed.
+If you’re in need of inspiration in this area, look no further: The following six projects breathed creative new life into derelict shells.
+Positioned at the intersection of old and new, these buildings speak to the durability of masonry, as well as its ability to be reused and repurposed.
 Even in ruins, their foundations prove robust enough to support a whole new structure for new generations of users.

 After minor repairs, the crumbling walls of a Victorian industrial building were reused as a literal frame to hold a new Cor-Ten steel structure used as a flexible space suitable for artist-residencies, rehearsals, performances and meetings.
 With its plywood interior, the Cor-Ten steel form maintains the shape of the original building before it was reduced to the remnants seen today.
 The Cor-Ten steel was welded as a single piece next to the original building, then craned into place, fitting snugly into its ruin-shell.